 Additionally, a wrap up survey sent to project team members, and summit attendees demonstrated that a number of funding proposals were submitted as a result of the event.

-A follow-up meeting to the Tribal Water Summit is planned for August 2018 at the College of Menominee Nation with the goal of furthering the conversations initiated at the 2017 Summit and continuing to determine future funding and collaboration opportunities.
+A follow-up meeting to the Tribal Water Summit was held in August 2018 at the College of Menominee Nation that furthered the conversations initiated at the 2017 Summit and continued to determine future funding and collaboration opportunities.

 In addition, the team recently released a survey to better understand specific water-related interests among tribal and state land-grant audiences, garner interest for topic-specific work-groups, and examine the types of collaborations that have been successful in the past.